Xingtai: Air quality

-According to a survey made by "Global voices China" in February 2013, 7 cities in Hebei including Xingtai, Shijiazhuang, Baoding, Handan, Langfang, Hengshui and Tangshan, were among China's 10 most polluted cities; Xingtai ranked 1st in the list and had the worst air quality.
-In 2020, the improvement rates of Xingtai's comprehensive air quality index and PM2.5 average concentration ranked first in Hebei Province.
-The average annual concentration of PM2.5 has successfully withdrawn from the "top ten" in China.
+According to a survey conducted by Global Voices China in February 2013, among China's 10 most polluted cities, seven of those cities were located in the province of Hebei (Xingtai, Shijiazhuang, Baoding, Handan, Langfang, Hengshui and Tangshan).
+Among the 10 cities, Xingtai ranked first in the list with the worst air quality.
+In 2020, the improvement rates of Xingtai's air quality index and average PM2.5 concentration ranked first in Hebei.

 Xingtai earthquake

 A major earthquake, known as the Xingtai earthquake, with magnitude 6.8 on the Richter scale and epicenter in Longyao County occurred in the early morning of March 8, 1966.
 It was followed by 5 earthquakes above magnitude 6 on the Richter scale that lasted until March 29, 1966.
 The strongest of these quakes had a magnitude of 7.2 and took place in the southeastern part of Ningjin County on March 22.
-The earthquake damage included 8,064 dead, 38,000 injured and more than 5 million destroyed houses.
+The earthquake resulted in 8,064 deaths, 38,000 injuries and more than 5 million destroyed houses.